 - Substitutions: Soy sauce can be used in place of coconut aminos and either brown sugar or coconut sugar can be used in place of the honey.

 - Set aside half of the marinade if you'd like to brush additional marinade on salmon before eating (place in separate dish to avoid contaminating with raw salmon.)

 - Cooking time is approximate.
-Total cooking time will very depending on how thick your salmon pieces are.
+Total cooking time will vary depending on how thick your salmon pieces are.

 - See blog post for tips on cooking salmon if you'd like it done more on the medium side.